hyperspy/hyperspy/rosettascio/docs/supported_formats/nexus.rst

     or when using :py:meth:`~._signals.lazy.LazySignal.compute` with ``close_file=True``.

-Reading a Nexus file (a single Nexus dataset):
+Reading a NeXus file (a single NeXus dataset):

 .. code-block:: python